19 of our most successful DIY anniversary gifts. Your guide to free, sappy and creative gift giving (also good for birthdays and Christmas).

 I loved picturing him reading and writing in the book and thinking of me while he read.
 One of my favorite gifts he’s ever given to me.

 EDIT: Rich wanted me to add that he never actually finished this gift.
-Lest you think he’s more awesome than he actually is. 🙂 (he’s pretty awesome)
+Lest you think he’s more awesome than he actually is. 🙂 (still pretty awesome)

 12. Top 10 lists.